BulliBrick/abschlussprojekt/README.md

 *Click the button* to open the VScode repo in the web

-After that click on the Icon in the bottom left corner with Github written next to it.

-This will open a bunch of possible options.

-Navigate to "Continue Working on Local clone" and follow the instructions

-Now you should have a local copy of the project

-If it prompts you to trust the project and its authors please accept it.

-Now you need to instll the Remote Developement extension

-To launch it as a devcontainer you just need to click the blue Button in the bottom left corner again and navigate to "Reopen in Container"

 Now it will take some time to launch.

 In the meanwhile you can look around the code and you will find the contents of the Project.